Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 Your palace order can stay stable (e.g., alphabetical or field guide order), while your study sessions can jump around.
 The palace is your database, not your only study sequence.

-Quick recommendation for you (500 birds use-case)
+Quick REVIEW for you (500 birds use-case)

 -

-Build each family room with 40 loci
+Build each family room with 20 to 50 loci

 -